-

 Is Red Bush Tea the same as Rooibos?

-You may well have heard the term 'Red Bush Tea'.
-In English, the word "red bush" comes straight from the Afrikaans word "rooibos," which describes the deep red colour of Rooibos tea, which makes the drink stand out.
+You may well have heard the term 'Red Bush Tea.'.
+In English, the word "red bush" comes straight from the Afrikaans word "rooibos," which describes the deep red colour of this herbal tea, which makes the drink stand out.
 Red bush tea is another name used for Rooibos.
-With the infused red colour and sweet taste, with hints of caramel and vanilla, Rooibos is often drunk instead of regular tea because it doesn't contain caffeine.
+With the infused red colour and sweet taste, with hints of caramel and vanilla, it's often drunk instead of regular tea because it doesn't contain caffeine.

 Rooibos is a perfect base tea for making herbal tea blends.
 Combining Rooibos with other herbs can create healthy, delicious, full-bodied drinks.
 Below are some of our most popular rooibos blends: